Loy Krathong Chiang Mai Adventure

-Your guide will meet you at the hotel in 1730.
-He will escort you to the Three King’s Monument and join the festivities.
+Your guide will meet you at the hotel in 1730 and escort you to the Three King’s Monument to join the festivities.
 There will be traditional dancing performances.
 This evening you will have to be flexible with your dinnertime.
 Your guide will recommend you one of our favourite restaurants.
 We will drop you off at your hotel.

 Overnight booked on own.

 Today is the Loy Krathong day.
 It is the full moon.

 Wiang Kum Kam, the Underground City

 We transfer you to Ban Khanomtom in Saraphi, a district about 12 km south of Chiang Mai.
 Here your bikes will be waiting for you.
 While you enjoy a refreshment, we will brief you on the upcoming tour.
 We will start with a trip through the village before we cycle through a beautiful area of fruit trees to the McKean Rehabilitation Centre.
 McKean used to be a leprosy colony and dedicates itself to the help of disabled and needy people.
 We cycle over the McKean compound and admire the centuries-old trees.